adam7400/laser-guitar/README.md

 ## Contributing to the project

-We are at the early stages of the project but if you wish to contribute, wish would be great !!!
+If you wish to contribute, which would be great !!!
 Please follow the following steps:

 <ol>
 <li>Fork the project repository</li>